grooviter/underdog/docs/guide/docs/dataframe/tutorial.md

 ### Cross Tabs

-Tablesaw lets you easily produce two-dimensional cross-tabulations (“cross tabs”) of counts and proportions with row and column subtotals.
+Underdog lets you easily produce two-dimensional cross-tabulations (“cross tabs”) of counts and proportions with row and column subtotals.
 Here’s a count example where we look at the interaction of tornado severity and US state:

 ```groovy title="crosstabs (count)"
 --8<-- "src/test/groovy/underdog/guide/dataframe/TornadosSpec.groovy:crosstabs"